NTFS $STANDARD_INFORMATION & $FILENAME MACB timestamps

 This technique is identified by MITRE ATT&CK T1070.006.

-timestamps in the $STANDARD_INFORMATION
+The MACB timestamps in the $STANDARD_INFORMATION attributes can be modified

-attributes can only be modified by /
+by standard users while the $FILENAME attributes can only be modified by /

 through the Windows kernel.
 The modification of a file $STANDARD_INFORMATION

-attribute requires the rights to modify the file attributes (FullControl
+attribute requires the rights to modify the file attributes (FullControl,

-) which is granted by default to the file
+Modify, Write, WriteAttributes) which is granted by default to the file

 owner.